anttihil/algo/leetcode.md

 # Leetcode exercises

 Problems are added in the order that I have solved them.
-If you are interested in searching a LeetCode problem by its number, you can Ctrl+F with a $ tag.
+If you are interested in searching a LeetCode problem by its number, you can Ctrl+F with a @ tag.
 For example, $77 denotes Combinations problem.

 Each problem can exhibit multiple problem/solution patterns.
-These are denoted by an @ tag.
-For example, "@dynamic programming" section shows a dynamic programming solution to the problem.
+These are denoted by a # tag.
+For example, "#dynamic programming" section shows a dynamic programming solution to the problem.

-One problem can have multiple solutions each with their respective @tags.
+One problem can have multiple solutions each with their respective #tags.
 This means it is easier to look through, say, only recursive solution patterns.

 ## @77 Combinations